A Boosted-DCA with Power-Sum-DC Decomposition for Linearly Constrained Polynomial Programs: Power-Sum-DC decompositions of polynomials

+where each $f_k(\x)\in\bbH_k[\x]$ for $k=0,1,\ldots,d.$ We can then apply Proposition \ref{cor:evenform} to each form $f_k(\x), k=1,2,\ldots,d$, obtaining a so-called \emph{termwise power-sum-DC} (T-PSDC) decomposition of $f(\x)$.
+The decomposition procedure is summarized in Algorithm \ref{alg:T-PSDC}.

-\paragraph{\textbf{HDPSDC decomposition}}: It is well-known that: an $n$-variate $d$-degree form can be dehomogenized to a polynomial in $n-1$ variable of degree not more than $d$ by fixing a variable to 1 (cf. dehomogenization); conversely, a polynomial can be converted into a form by multiplying some powers of a new variable $x_{n+1}$ to each monomial as $f_H(\tilde{\x})=x_{n+1}^d\ f(x_1/x_{n+1},\cdots,x_n/x_{n+1})$ (cf. homogenization).
-Based on this fact, we propose a PSDC representation for any polynomial as follows: \begin{proposition} For any polynomial $f(\x)\in \R_d[\x]$, one has the following PSDC decomposition:
+\paragraph{\textbf{HD-PSDC decomposition}}: An $n$-variate $d$-degree form can be dehomogenized to a polynomial in $n-1$ variables of degree at most $d$ by assigning a constant value of $1$ to one variable (cf. dehomogenization).
+Conversely, any polynomial can be transformed into a form by introducing a new variable $x_h$ and adjusting each monomial with appropriate powers of $x_h$, as expressed by $f_H(\x,x_h)=x_h^d\ f(x_1/x_h,\ldots,x_n/x_h)$ (cf. homogenization).
+Consequently, we propose the \emph{homogenizing-dehomogenizing power-sum-DC} (HD-PSDC) decomposition as encapsulated in Algorithm \ref{alg:HD-PSDC}, founded on Proposition \ref{cor:oddevenhomogenization}. \begin{proposition} Let $f(\x)\in \R_d[\x]$.
+One has the PSDC decomposition